danlentz/printv/README.md

 for your debug-logging output that is both consistent and easy to interpret via quick "eyeball" inspection.
-Debug-logging a trace of the evaluation of program forms may be easily incorporated into existing code by simply enclosing the form or forms (implicit progn) within a PRINTV macro.  __PRINTV always respects multiple-values__.
+Debug-logging a trace of the evaluation of program forms may be easily incorporated into existing code by simply enclosing the form or forms within a PRINTV macro-call (implicit progn).  __PRINTV always respects multiple-values__.

 As I have wound up copying this utility from project to project, incorporating various extensions and tweaks along the way, it occurred